amitrajaraman/notes/hs-301/hs-301-postmid.md

 The personified forces of nature were changed into real gods (like _agni_ in the Yajurveda).
 The orthodox interpretation is that Vedas are authorless and eternal.
 Westerners interpret the Vedic seers as primitive and wondered at the charming beauty of nature and feared natural forces, but they were intellectual and intensely spiritual.

 _Ekam satya vipra bahudha badanti_ (only one is real), but wise people declare that many things are real. _Purusa_ is all that was, is, and will be, and the real essence of God is one.
 The interpretation of Purusa varies across Vedas -- it is _uktha_ in the Rigveda, _agni_ in the Yajurveda, and _mahavrta_ in the Samveda.
 Purusa is the custodian of _Rta_, which is truth and the moral cosmic order.
-Rta is the binding soul of the universe, which units different things.
+Rta is the binding soul of the universe, which unites different things.
 A belief of monistic idealism is that of the immortality of the soul.
 It is self-possessed, self-proved, and full of bliss.
 Monistic idealism refers to the realization of the notion of ultimate truth/reality.

 An important concept in the Upanishads is _atman_ and _brahman_.
 The notion of spirit has two dimensions, with the "universal" one (transcendence) being brahman and the particular one (immanence) being atman.